paulmarrington/Marquee/Assets/Askowl/Marquee/Documentation/Askowl-Marquee.md

 {:toc}
 > Read the code in the Examples Folder.

+# Executive Summary

+Tickertape is a simple Unity3D package to display a single line of text scrolling across the bottom of the game display.
+It is a useful technique for displaying hints, news or distractions without pausing the game.
+You can supply it with lists of items in the component or in one or more text files.
+RTF is supported as well as a simple technique to separate quotes from attributions.

 # Introduction

 A marquee is a canopy over the entrance to a theatre among other buildings.
 The marquee commonly displayed news about the shows.